 The designers then altered the logo, which is now a geometric cross framed by a white square.
 Finally, Windows 11 includes a slew of new desktop backgrounds.

-Furthermore, touch control is now available, and some features are specifically tailored for touch control.
+The features are now tailored for touch control.

 Gamers will also like the ability to automatically include HDR (increased brightness range, making the image saturated) in typical games.
 Of course, having a computer display that supports this function is essential.

-The system also includes an integrated Game Pass system with hundreds of free games, as well as the “cloud” gamer service xCloud (with it, you can run the digital entertainment on a remote server, and in the presence of good internet, you can play directly).
+The Xbox system also has a cloud gamer service called xCloud (with it, you can play the digital entertainment on a remote server, and in the presence of good internet, you can play directly).

 Microsoft has focused primarily on the installation of Android applications on their operating system.